Archive for the ‘Nostalgia’ Category

 Alvin and the Chipmunks - My favorite was the cartoon movie, in which they got to travel around the world.
 My brother, sister, and I always watched that one when we were kids, possibly because it was recorded onto one of our favorite VHS tapes of all time, which also had our own copy of Star Wars.

-Captain N: Game Master - I loved this show, probably because it was pretty much an extended Nintendo commercial.
+Captain N: The Game Master – I loved this show, probably because it was pretty much an extended Nintendo commercial.
 If memory serves me (and it might not, given that I spent much of my childhood watching TV and playing video games) this was one of my favorite shows because the main character was magically transported into his TV where he was part of the video game.
 It doesn’t get cooler than that.

 Care Bears - Say what you will, but this show was awesome, and so were its two 80’s cartoon movies.
 My mom sewed stuffed animals for us of nearly all of the characters (again, if memory serves, there must have been at least a hundred… or maybe just a couple of dozen…).
 My siblings and I used to get out all the Care Bears and line them all up to do their patented Care Bear Stare against Shredder or Cobra Commander or some other evil action figure, leaving the villain helpless.